Renting a Commercial Kitchen or Commissary: What You Need to Know

 What liability insurance is required?

 Most commercial kitchens and commissaries require you to have liability insurance.
 Some may ask that you add them as an additional insured on your policy.
+Additional insured status extends protection to a third-party, such as an event, or organization that is named in a lawsuit stemming from your actions or operations.
 With FLIP, you can add unlimited additional insured’s to your policy for no cost.

 Can You Recommend a Commercial Kitchen or Commissary?